-Guralp host box (Fig. 7a) becomes an integral constituent of each seismometer CMG-3T and CMG-3ESP(C) and it is an analogy of the hand-held unit of the Guralp company provenience, or the host box of the STS-2 seismometer.
-Our Guralp host box is incorporated between the seismometer and the GAIA DAS, and enables fundamental handlings of the seismometer, namely pendulums arrestment (lock/unlock) and their centring.
-Busy LED light informs about state of the seismometer.
+Guralp host box developed in our laboratory (Fig. 7a) becomes an integral constituent of the CMG-3T and CMG-3ESP(C) seismometers.
+It connects the seismometer and the GAIA DAS and it is an analogy of the standard hand-held unit of the Guralp company provenience, or the host box of the STS-2 seismometer.
+The standard Guralp host box allows fundamental handlings of the seismometer, namely lock/unlock function of pendulums, their centring, and a calibration with the use of an external signal.
+On top of the fundamental handlings, the Guralp host box developed in our laboratory enables to apply ,the built-in source of calibration signals (Dirac and rectangular pulse functions).
+Busy LED light informs about a state of the seismometer.
 The host box is equipped with a connector for the Guralp control and calibration unit (see Sect.
 3.2), or for a remote seismometer control (e.g., via GSM).

 3.2 Guralp control and calibration unit (CMG-3T and CMG-3ESP(C))

-This device (Fig. 7b) enables to calibrate a seismometer by the unit step signal or Dirac delta pulse.
+This device (Fig. 7b) enables to display positions of the pendulums and to calibrate a seismometer by the unit rectangular pulse signal or the Dirac delta pulse.
 It has also an input for external calibrating signal of an arbitrary shape.
 Polarity of the calibrating signal can be changed and the signal size can be altered in two levels.
-There is a switch between the calibration mode and the display mode of pendulum positions of the Z, NS and EW components.
+There is a rotary switch between the calibration mode and the display mode of pendulum positions of the Z, NS and EW components.
 A push button centres the pendulums.
+Guralp control and calibration unit is plugged into the Guralp host box connector.

 3.3 Guralp centring unit (CMG-40T)

 Guralp centring unit (Fig. 7c) was developed for seismometer pendulums without electronic centring, e.g., CMG-40T.
+The unit displays pendulum positions of individual components and thus enables their manual centring.
 For the pendulum position checking, it is necessary to disconnect the seismometer from the DAS and to connect the Guralp centring unit.
 Deviation of the pendulum from the central position is proportional to the mass position voltage.
+Position of the pendulums of the Z, NS, EW components is selected by a switch.
 Pendulum centring requires the mass position voltage close to zero.
 The unit has a built-in accumulator, which supplies energy to seismometer during the control.
-In case of insufficient accumulator capacity, the accumulator can be plug-in via an external charger.
-The Guralp centring unit, developed for seismometers with only manual pendulum centring, can be used also for pendulum position check of seismometers with electronic control, but then the centring unit does not enable pendulum centring.
+The accumulator voltage is measured in the fourth position of the switch.
+In case of insufficient accumulator capacity, the accumulator can be plugged-in via an external charger.
+The Guralp centring unit, developed for seismometers with only a manual pendulum centring, can be used also for pendulum position check of seismometers with electronic control, but in such case, the centring unit does not enable to correct a pendulum possition.

 3.4 STS-2 control and calibration unit